9brada6/tabs-with-posts/development.md

     Tabs:

     - Don't forget to say that tabs are not displayed when only a single tab is displayed.
+    - A widget can be forced to load via ajax or not, via a method call.

     Article Block: